JVAdams/artiFISHal/Vignette.md

 	ViewZones(PanelProp = c(0.4, 0.3, 0.2, 0.1))

 The `SelecParam` argument is used to denote the mesh selectivity for each fish group (species, life stage) and trawl panel zone.
+You can use the `MeshPass` function to determine the largest height (or depth) of a fish that can pass through a single diamond-shaped mesh of a net, provided the size of the mesh `BarMesh`, the height to width ratio of the mesh `H2WRatio`, and the length to height ratio of the fish `L2HRatio`.

+	MeshPass(BarMesh=2, H2WRatio=0.3, L2HRatio=4)

 A double logistic regression function is used to specify selectivity as a function of fish total length using two slopes and two inflection points.
 If you have some notion of what the selectivity curve should look like,